gitmathub/blob-store-lab/README.md

-# Blob Store Lab
+# Store Store Lab

 **Under Construction**
-we experimenting with blob store using various modules.
+we experimenting with Store store using various modules.
 See package.json

 ## License